BimboPolitics/LFS/blfs/README.md

 When installing Aspell it tells you to install a dictionary.
 US english speakers want this one. https://ftp.gnu.org/gnu/aspell/dict/en/aspell6-en-2020.12.07-0.tar.bz2

 Untar it, cd into it then follow the install instructions in the book.

+After fully installing KDE plasma 5 i had to hit ctrl+shift+f2 for the desktop to show.
+The fulk install time was around 4 days for compiling all dependencies.